 Consideration Of Negligence

-Although it can be difficult for some people to recall the moments leading up to a car accident, thinking about the causes that led to an accident can be important for determining liability and identifying a party’s negligence.
+Although it can be difficult for car accident victims to recall the moments leading up to an auto accident, thinking about the causes that led to an accident can be important for determining liability and identifying a party’s negligence.

 The significance of negligence in a car accident claim can vary depending on where you live in the U.S. Florida law, for instance, follows a pure comparative fault rule that bases your awarded damages on your percentage of fault in an accident.
 This means that if you were even partially at fault for an accident, your percentage of fault will affect the amount of your awarded damages.